 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This guide pulls together writing resources, fellowship quick links, and data management resources to help you kick start your fellowhship proposal or personal statements for gradate school applications.
-Please reach to me if have questions about resources any of these resources.
+This guide pulls together writing resources, fellowship quick links, and data management resources to help you kick start your fellowship proposal or personal statements for gradate school applications.
+(Note, this guide was created by Rebecca Orozco, former Sciences Librarian at UNLV.
+It is currently maintained by Sue Wainscott, please contact Sue with any comments or link corrections.)

 All resources are alphabetized by title.
 There is no significance in the ordering of resources.